 A framework of exchanges and cooperation between the Supreme People’s Court of the People’s Republic of China (SPC) and the World Intellectual Property Organization (WIPO) has been established upon the signing of a Memorandum of Understanding (MoU) in April 2017.
 Among a number of activities involving WIPO under the MoU, the SPC and the WIPO Arbitration and Mediation Center (the WIPO Center) collaborate in the area of alternative dispute resolution (ADR) to help resolve IP and technology disputes in China.

 In October 2021, WIPO concluded an MoU with the Shanghai High People’s Court.
-With the mutual consent of the parties, the Shanghai High People’s Court, Shanghai IP Court, Pudong Primary People’s Court, Putuo Primary People’s Court, Xuhui Primary People’s Court and Yangpu Primary People’s Court can refer foreign-related IP cases to the WIPO Arbitration and Mediation Shanghai Service (WIPO Shanghai Service) for mediation.
+The Shanghai High People’s Court, Shanghai IP Court, Pudong Primary People’s Court, Putuo Primary People’s Court, Xuhui Primary People’s Court and Yangpu Primary People’s Court can refer foreign-related IP cases to the WIPO Arbitration and Mediation Shanghai Service (WIPO Shanghai Service) for mediation.

 In December 2022, the WIPO Center signed a cooperation agreement with the Fujian High People’s Court.
-With the mutual consent of the parties, the Fujian High People’s Court, Fuzhou Intermediate People’s Court, Xiamen Intermediate People’s Court and Quanzhou Intermediate People’s Court can refer foreign-related IP cases to the WIPO Shanghai Service for mediation.
+The Fujian High People’s Court, Fuzhou Intermediate People’s Court, Xiamen Intermediate People’s Court and Quanzhou Intermediate People’s Court can refer foreign-related IP cases to the WIPO Shanghai Service for mediation.

 ii.
 Send the Mediation Agreement to the WIPO Shanghai Service by email to arbiter.referrals@wipo.int.